-The Digital Input, Digital Output, and Setup commands use hexadecimal representations of data.
-The data structures for these commands are detailed in the command descriptions.
+The Setup command uses hexadecimal representations of data.
+The data structure for this command is detailed in the command description.

 Write Protection

 Many of the commands listed in Table 4.1 are under the heading of 'Write Protected Commands'.
 These commands are used to alter setup data in the module's EEPROM.
 They are write protected to guard against accidental loss of setup data.
 All write-protected commands must be preceded by a Write Enable (WE) command before the protected command may be executed.